 (1880/1881 – April 12, 1941) Vancouver Lacrosse Club (ca.1904-1913)

-One of the most prevalent and – at the same time, for the modern historian – most daunting and frustrating aspects of researching lacrosse history in Canada is the sport’s heavy reliance on oral history.
-Stories and anecdotes that have been passed down word-of-mouth between the generations which are then later documented to paper as ‘fact’ – and then trying to sort out all the inconsistencies that then arise when these stories do not match.
+One of the most prevalent – and at the same time, for the modern historian, most frustrating – aspects of researching lacrosse history in Canada is the sport’s heavy reliance on oral history.
+Stories and anecdotes that have been passed down word-of-mouth between the generations which are then later documented on to paper becoming ‘fact’ – and then the historian is left trying to sort out and make sense of all the inconsistencies that arise when these stories do not match.

-Visual references such as film footage of lacrosse is essentially non-existent, with only a single-known, brief, blurry clip dating from before the 1920s, so we are forced to rely on the words of newspaper reports, photographs, and reminiscences of those who were there at the matches.
-While granted that photographs are visual references, they are however but a singular instant captured in time and generally do not shed any clues as to the actual playing ability of the subjects in them.
+When it comes to lacrosse played on the Coast, visual references such as film footage of lacrosse is essentially non-existent, with only a single-known, brief, blurry clip dating from before the 1920s.
+This forces historians to rely on the words of newspaper reports, photographs, and reminiscences of those who were there at the matches.
+While granted photographs are visual references, they are however but a singular instant captured in time and generally do not shed any clues as to the actual playing ability of the subjects in them.

 When it comes to many of the early inductees in the Canadian Lacrosse Hall of Fame, we know perhaps two or three sentences about them – and nothing more.
 In regard to many players and people involved in the game a hundred years ago, we don’t even know when they were born nor in many cases when they died.
 It’s a serious, sad state of affairs but one we must grudgingly live with because historical preservation had different priorities and criteria decades ago.
 Obviously, the powers that be, in their day, viewed (and in many cases, knew firsthand) that these players had incredible, outstanding merits – but once acknowledging and honouring these individuals, practically no effort was then made to preserve the actual documentation and facts to keep their history alive and tell their unique stories to the generations to come.

 The passing of time has created a whole collection of “he was one of the greatest…” players with their distinctions blurred, lost, and forgotten.
-The subsequent piecing together their stories from the various contradictory sources becomes a broken and misplaced jigsaw at times.
+The subsequent piecing together their stories from the various contradictory sources can often become a broken and misplaced jigsaw at times.

 One such player is Harry Godfrey.